Estate Planning Attorney on Long Island, NY serving clients throughout Nassau and Suffolk Counties personally and professionally.

-With offices in Suffolk County and covering all of Long Island (Nassau and Suffolk County), the trust and estate attorneys at the Law Offices of Michael W. Alpert have extensive experience helping clients utilize trusts as tools for accomplishing their estate planning goals.
+Located in the heart of Garden City, NY the trust and estate planning lawyers at the Law Offices of Michael W. Alpert serve clients throughout Long Island.
+We have extensive experience helping local clients utilize trusts as tools for accomplishing their estate planning goals.

 For a free consultation call us (516) 280-7288.
 Our office is conveniently located in Garden City, NY.